Instructions for authors

 Letters to the Editor (up to 600 words) should ideally include remarks on topics dealt in recently issued numbers.

-Gender-specific medicine watch section publishes updates on the dissemination of the gender-specific medicine culture in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with the leading exponents of the institutional and regional healthcare system.
+Gender-specific medicine watch is an online only section, which publishes updates on the dissemination of the gender-specific medicine culture in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with the leading exponents of the institutional and regional healthcare system.
 This section is edited by the Editorial office, even if external proposals are also considered.

 Articles should be submitted online via the PACE web portal (Pensiero Author CEnter), after having been creating an own account.